 Investing in today’s market is nerve-wracking.

-It seems that all it takes is a controversial tweet or ugly economic numbers from the shutdown … and all the gains you’ve made get wiped out.
+It seems that all it takes is a controversial tweet, an interest rate hike or trade war headline … and all the gains you’ve made get wiped out.

-With stocks shooting up 500 points one day and down 500 points the next, you may be wondering if there is a good place to invest.
+With stocks shooting up 500 points one day and down 500 points the next, you may be wondering if there is any good place to invest.

-Wall Street legend Paul Mampilly says there is such a place … and when Paul speaks, people listen.
+Wall Street legend Paul says there is one such place … and when Paul speaks, people listen.
 His record speaks for itself.